abhishek-bakaya/troubleshooting_guide/machine_config_manual_sync.md

 ```

 5. Edit the node annotations.
+There are two ways, either automatically by patch command or manually by editing the node.

 - By patching.
 ```